CloudKultur/RemoteSecretManager/README.md

 You can adjust the target architecture by setting it to `x86_64` or `arm64` for a mac.
 Then execute:

-`pyinstaller -F --target-arch x86_64 -n gcm main.py`
+`pyinstaller -F --target-arch x86_64 -n rcm main.py`

-## WIP: Building with docker
-Run locally:
-- `docker build -t gitlabcredentialsmanager:latest .`
-- `docker run -it --volume "./:/app"  --rm gitlabcredentialsmanager:latest`
-- `gcm` can be found in directory `./dist`